Patrick J. Bumatay

-Patrick Joseph Bumatay (born February 14, 1978) is an American lawyer and jurist who serves as a U.S. circuit judge of the U.S. Court of Appeals for the Ninth Circuit.
+Patrick Joseph Bumatay (born February 14, 1978) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+He was appointed in 2019 by President Donald Trump.
+Before becoming a federal judge, Bumatay was a federal prosecutor in the Southern District of California.

 Early life and education

 Bumatay was born in 1978 in Secaucus, New Jersey.
 He graduated from Yale University in 2000 with a Bachelor of Arts, cum laude.
-He spent three years as a political campaign staffer and as a paralegal in the Executive Office of the President of the United States.
+Between 2000 and 2003, he worked as a political campaign staffer and as a paralegal in the Executive Office of the President of the United States.
 He then attended Harvard Law School, where he was an editor of the Harvard Journal of Law and Public Policy, and graduated in 2006 with a Juris Doctor.

 Early career

-After graduating from law school, Bumatay was a law clerk to Judge Timothy Tymkovich of the U.S. Court of Appeals for the Tenth Circuit from 2006 to 2007.
-He was a special assistant in the U.S. Department of Justice's Office of Legal Policy from 2007 to 2008 and Office of the Associate Attorney General from 2008 to 2009.
-He then clerked for Judge Sandra L. Townes of the U.S. District Court for the Eastern District of New York from 2009 to 2010.
+While in law school, Bumatay was a summer associate at Gibson, Dunn & Crutcher in 2005.
+After graduating from law school, Bumatay was a law clerk to Judge Timothy Tymkovich of the United States Court of Appeals for the Tenth Circuit from 2006 to 2007.
+He was a special assistant in the United States Department of Justice's Office of Legal Policy from 2007 to 2008 and Office of the Associate Attorney General from 2008 to 2009.
+He then clerked for Judge Sandra L. Townes of the United States District Court for the Eastern District of New York from 2009 to 2010.

 From 2010 to 2012, Bumatay was in private practice as an associate at the New York City law firm Morvillo Abramowitz Grand Iason & Anello.
 From 2012 until his judicial appointment in 2018, Bumatay was a federal prosecutor for the Southern District of California in the San Diego office, where he was a member of the Organized Crime and Drug Enforcement Task Forces Section.

 He has been a member of the Federalist Society since 2003, the Federal Bar Association (San Diego chapter) since 2016, the National Asian Pacific American Bar Association in 2015 and again since 2018, the National Filipino American Lawyers Association from 2017 to 2018, and the Tom Homann LGBT Law Association since 2017.